chrislattman/blogging-project/docs/git/README.md

 If you see the message `OK`, then your passphrase has been cached.
 Quit your current terminal and open a new terminal, and your changes will take effect.

+Note: you can do more with a GPG key than just signing Git commits.
+See [here](../terminal-commands#gpg) for more details.

 ## Initializing a Git repository

 ### To download an existing repo using SSH (recommended):